MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-resource-graph.md

 * You must have appropriate rights in [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview) with at least read access to the resources you want to query.

 > [!NOTE]
 > If you participated in the private preview, be sure to delete the AzureResourceGraph.mez preview file.
-Failure to do so might result in your testing custom connector being used by Power Query inadvertently instead of the newly certified connector.
+Failure to do so might result in your test custom connector being used by Power Query inadvertently instead of the newly certified connector.

 ## Capabilities supported